June 30, 2316

 Ethan’s body pitched forward, and he caught himself on the ground with his hands.
 The dirt and gravel dug into his palms but didn’t pierce his flesh.
 His red hair fell with his head—the strands begged gravity to let them fall to the dry earth.
 His amber eyes settled on the temporarily upside-down world behind him.
 None of the houses faced each other—a design to help cut down on traffic in neighborhoods—tightly packed with barely any grass and gray buildings with small windows.
 The garage hosted one old model Ferrari, but now accommodated three slim, round cracker shaped hover cars.
 Each roof had its own dish which converted the light into electricity.
-There were no longer telephone poles or power boxes, Ethan thought their old design marred the city scape.
+Telephone poles and power boxes no longer marred the city scape.

 “I can’t.”
-Ethan shook his head.
+He shook his head.
 His weight dropped between his shoulder blades.
 The bones stuck up through his dark blue shirt.

 “Do it.”
 Taylor commanded.

 Clouds scattered.
 No birds.
 The sky too blue.
 Ethan pushed his fingers through the dirt and tried to seek for a switch inside him which Taylor wanted to trigger.
 It didn’t exist.
 Genetics gifted him the body of an elementalist from birth, but he would never be one of them.
 He needed to wait until the Council called for him.
-They’d give him what he wanted.
-Death.
+They’d give him what he desired.
+Long-awaited death.

 “Are you not going to try?”

 “I have tried.”
 Ethan threw his arms up into the air.
 He clenched his fists and momentarily tried to focus on gathering water from his body.
 Nothing clicked.
 Sweat dripped from his fist and onto his cheek.
 Ethan pulled a face and used his sweaty shoulder to wipe it away.
 He dropped his hands back to the ground.
-He didn’t have the strength to move his body on his own.
+He didn’t have the strength to move his body.

 The heat ebbed away, and Ethan felt like he could breathe again.
-Taylor kicked dirt onto the fire and Ethan wondered if he could’ve passed the test with the secondary method.
+Taylor kicked dirt onto the fire, and Ethan wondered momentarily if he could pass the test with the secondary method.
 Professor Taylor would forcefully keep the fire going.
 He mused.
 He’s a Fire elementalist.
 But then again, Earth is stronger than Fire… It took him a while to find the will to sit up.
 With a slow breath, he reached for his shirt and straightened out the muddy material.
 Ethan located the tag and tugged the Henley back on.
 It felt disgusting.
 His toes curled when the seams stuck to his skin in the wrong places.
 After a few moments he yanked it back off again.
-He’d go back to Elementōrum Patriam shirtless.
-Ethan turned back to Taylor, the teacher’s gaze fixated on the thin, glass phone in his hand.
+He’d go back to the Academy shirtless.
+Ethan turned to Taylor; the teacher’s gaze fixated on the thin, glass phone in his hand.

 He looked back at the sky.
 The new black dot on the horizon didn’t vanish when he blinked.
 It grew bigger, and a smile taunted Ethan’s lip.

 The transportation pod came to a halt in front of them.
 It didn’t touch the ground, nor did it disturb the ground with slipstream.
 Its gleaming, sleek, glass exterior shot off distracting and blinding flashes as it met the sun.
-The doors opened automatically and inside the circular doors were plush, blue velvet cushions.
-Taylor gestured for Ethan to enter the pod before him and he gladly took the opportunity.
+The circular doors opened automatically.
+The inside made of plush, blue, velvet cushions.
+Taylor gestured for Ethan to enter the pod before him, and he gladly took the opportunity.

-No matter how much he hated Elementōrum Patriam, he’d rather be there with a known fate than on the Earth’s surface.
+No matter how much he hated the Academy, he’d rather be there with a known fate than in the City of the Uns or on the Earth’s lower surface.
 He settled into the soft seat of the pod and leaned his head against the glass.
 His hair left behind streaks of sweat.
 When Professor Taylor boarded the pod after him, neither of them made a move to start a conversation.
 Ethan failed the examination with full knowledge the Council would have no choice but to execute him.

 Ethan failed the last of his tests.
 He didn’t need Taylor to input an official grade to know.
-Unable to control water, he almost drowned one of his fellow student three months ago.
-During the trial for Earth he opened large pit in the testing ground and trapped several professors at the Academy as well as other test takers.
+Unable to control water, he almost drowned one of his fellow students three months ago.
+During the trial for Earth, he opened large pit in the testing ground and trapped several professors at the Academy, as well as other test takers.
 Ethan set the City of Garden on fire and destroyed a large section of endangered foliage.
-He wished he would’ve died then.
+He wished he died then.
 He remained a danger to society, and the Council would label him as a Rogue.

 The silver transportation pod lifted smoothly into the air once Taylor situated in his seat.
 Ethan cracked open one eye to watch his teacher; Taylor occupied himself by inputting Ethan’s marks on the examination.
-Once the results were complete, Ethan’s clear, glass phone alerted him.
+Ethan’s clear, glass phone alerted him once the completed scores hit his report.
 He pulled it from his pocket and stared at the notifications.
 Grade change.
 Examination input.
 A letter from the Council.
 Expected.
 Ethan took a deep breath, cleared his throat, and unlocked the phone with his fingerprint.

 He opened the email from the Council first.
 His phone changed color to blood red when he did.
 Pity settled on Taylor’s face.
 Ethan knew none of the teachers wanted to fail a student into Rogue status, but after too many examinations, he stopped caring about the result.
 Nineteen-years-old—the tests went on too long.
 Ethan’s eyes scanned the message.